Last updated 2014

 audible and visible warning: Red light camera ahead.

-We ignored it at first, knowing that the last time we'd driven this road, less than two months previously, there were no red
+I ignored it at first, knowing that the last time I'd driven this road, less than two months previously, there were no red

 light cameras anywhere along its 7-mile length.
 But the Escort Passport 9500ci continued to alert as it counted down

 the distance.
-At an indicated 600 feet, out of habit we scanned the intersection ahead.
+At an indicated 600 feet, out of habit I scanned the intersection ahead.
 Bingo!
 There was a brand-spanking-new red light camera on the opposite side of the intersection, awaiting my arrival.

 The city of Mesa, Arizona experienced a budget shortfall a few years ago and to swell the city coffers, its first move